 If you’re a subcontractor requesting payment from Papaya, we will need a proper invoice for our records.
 See below for a list of requirements.
-Please email your invoice to your primary contact at Papaya and cc [email protected].
+Please attach your invoice as a pdf to an email, and send it to [email protected] and include your primary contact at Papaya as cc.

 If you prefer to send your invoices by traditional mail, address them to:

 Note that there are certain requirements for and expectations about which information an invoice should contain.